-Occupying the district south of Ngāti Porou are Te Aitanga-a-Māhaki, Rongowhakaata and Ngai Tamanuhiri, who occupy the area now called Poverty Bay.
+Occupying the district south of Ngāti Porou, in the area now called Poverty Bay, are Te Aitanga-a-Māhaki, Rongowhakaata and Ngai Tamanuhiri.

-Several waka (canoes) made landfall in the region, the most well-known being Tākitimu, Horouta and Nukutaimemeha.
+Several waka (canoes) made landfall in the region, the best-known being Tākitimu, Horouta and Nukutaimemeha.

 The most ancient waka associated with the region is Nukutaimemeha – the vessel that the demigod Māui used to fish up the North Island.
 Oral tradition holds that Nukutaimemeha rests petrified on Hikurangi mountain.

-The Horouta waka, captained by Pāoa, is celebrated as the transporter of the first kūmara (sweet potato) tubers to the region.
-The vessel’s haumi (wooden piece used to lengthen a waka) was damaged at Ōhiwa, in the Bay of Plenty, causing the crew to explore the hinterlands for a replacement.
+The Horouta waka, captained by Pāoa, is celebrated for bringing the first kūmara (sweet potato) tubers to the region.
+The vessel’s haumi (wooden piece used to lengthen a waka) was damaged at Ōhiwa, in Bay of Plenty, causing the crew to explore the hinterland for a replacement.
 They visited various locations along the East Coast, naming features as they went, until the repaired waka beached at Tūranga (now Gisborne).

-Some traditions acknowledge Kiwa as the first person to set foot on the land and thereafter the area became known as Tūranganui-a-Kiwa (the long waiting place of Kiwa).
+Some traditions acknowledge Kiwa as the first person to set foot on the land.
+Thereafter the area became known as Tūranganui-a-Kiwa (the long waiting place of Kiwa).
 Horouta eventually broke up near Muriwai, south of Gisborne, and was submerged in nearby Te Wherowhero Lagoon.

 Eight generations after Pāoa and Kiwa, their descendant Ruapani was the paramount chief of the Tūranga tribes.
 Ruapani had three wives who between them bore 25 children, including sets of twins and triplets.
 He had a great pā, known as Popoia, on the western bank of the Waipāoa River at Waituhi.
-Among those who could claim descent from him were East Coast chief Te Kani-a-Takirau, the Te Heuheu dynasty of Ngāti Tuwharetoa, Ngāti Toa chief Te Rauparaha, Ngāti Kahungunu and Ngāti Te Whatuiāpiti leader Hēnare Tomoana, war leader and prophet Te Kooti, members of Parliament Wī Pere, Sir James Carroll, Sir Māui Pōmare, Sir Āpirana Ngata and many other prominent Māori leaders.
+Among those who could claim descent from him were the East Coast chief Te Kani a Takirau, the Te Heuheu dynasty of Ngāti Tūwharetoa, Ngāti Toa chief Te Rauparaha, Ngāti Kahungunu and Ngāti Te Whatuiāpiti leader Hēnare Tomoana, war leader and prophet Te Kooti, members of Parliament Wī Pere, James Carroll, Māui Pōmare and Apirana Ngata, and many other prominent Māori leaders.